UrielCh/stable-diffusion-client/README.md

 # stable-diffusion-client

+The lib had beeen rewiten from the original lib: https://github.com/jaschahuisman/sd-api with some changes:
+- drop Axios, use fetch
+- Drop Buffer usage.
+- improve typing
+- lasy image processiog.

 [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a awesome, and you may want to integrate it right now to your Javascript projects.

 stable-diffusion-webui Client writen in Deno first.